Operation Queen: Preliminary air raids

 On 16 November 1944 between 11:13 and 12:48, the Allied bombers conducted the preliminary bombings of Operation Queen.
 1,204 heavy bombers of the U.S. 8th Air Force hit Eschweiler, Weisweiler and Langerwehe with 4,120 bombs, while 339 fighter bombers of the U.S. 9th Air Force attacked Hamich, Hürtgen and Gey with 200 ST of bombs.
 At the same time, 467 Handley Page Halifax and Avro Lancaster heavy bombers attacked Düren and Jülich; 180 British bombers hit Heinsberg.

 The result of the bombing was mixed.
 The German towns being hit suffered from severe destruction.
-German communications after the bombing were heavily impaired, and there was a considerable effect on morale, especially of units consisting of more younger and inexperienced troops.
+German communications after the bombing were heavily impaired, and there was a considerable effect on morale, especially of units consisting of younger and more inexperienced troops.
 However, the direct damage dealt to the German frontline troops was low, and casualties were few.
 Allied air commanders admitted that the bombing did not measure up to expectations.
 About 12 aircraft were shot down during the initial bombing by meager anti-aircraft fire.

 First Army's advance through the Hürtgen Forest

 VII Corps November fighting

 Together with the bombing raids, heavy artillery bombardments preceded the main thrust of J. Lawton Collins' VII Corps.
 Opposed to his units were the shattered forces of LXXXI Corps, commanded by Friedrich Köchling.
 The LXXXI Corps consisted of three divisions: the 3rd Panzergrenadier Division, the 246th Infantry Division and the 12th Volksgrenadier Division.
 Another unit, the 47th Volksgrenadier Division, was in the process of being transferred to the front.
 It was mostly made up of 18– and 19-year-old Luftwaffe personnel.
 All the German divisions were seriously understrength, but mobile artillery and tank reserves were available.

 The attack of VII Corps commenced with a two-pronged attack with 1st Infantry Division on the right and the 104th Infantry Division on the left.
 In its initial attack 1st Division was only able to make ground slowly against the 47th VGD around Hamich.
-Casualties were heavy, especially after reinforced counterattacks by still-present mobile reserves from the 116th Panzer Division.
+Casualties were heavy, especially after reinforced counterattacks on Hamich and nearby Hill 232 by the 47th VGD and still-present mobile reserves from the 116th Panzer Division.
 After four days of fighting Hamich was taken, but 1st Division had only advanced about 3.2 km, with casualties already numbering more than 1,000 men.

 Meanwhile, Collins ordered the American 3rd Armored Division to divide its constituent combat commands.
 CCA was assigned to assist the 104th Division, while CCB would act independently to take four villages (Werth, Koettenich, Scherpenseel, and Hastenrath) in the northwestern fringes of the Hürtgen Forest, defended by the 12th VGD.
 This small corridor between the 1st and the 104th Division was one of the few places suitable for an armored thrust.
 Although CCB was able to accomplish its task in three days, the heavy mud had hindered its movement and tank casualties were heavy; CCB lost 49 out of 69 tanks.